Fang2896/MeshSubdivision/README.md

 ## Overview

+This project is for **Computer Graphics** class of University of Tokyo.

-This project implements the Catmull-Clark subdivision algorithm.
+The project implements the Catmull-Clark subdivision algorithm.
 The primary function is to apply the algorithm on a cube, iterating the subdivision process several times to demonstrate the transformations.
 The program is implemented using OpenGL 4.3, Qt 5.15, and C++17 within the CLion IDE, and compiled with MinGW-32 provided by Qt5.15.